The Magician of Lublin (film)

 The Magician of Lublin is a 1979 drama film co-written and directed by Menahem Golan based on The Magician of Lublin by Isaac Bashevis Singer.
-The film's title song was performed by Kate Bush.
+The film's title song was performed by British singer Kate Bush.

 Plot

 Yasha Mazur (Alan Arkin) is a turn-of-the-20th-century Jewish stage magician, womaniser, con man, and mystic.
-His great ambition is to figure out how to fly – an ambition he eventually achieves but not as a magic trick.
+His ambition is to figure out how to fly.
 He tours the western reaches of the old Russian Empire.

-Yasha is married to Esther (Linda Bernstein), but he is rarely home in Lublin to see her and they have not been able to have any children.
-On the road, however, he has plenty of women as company.
-Among many others are the zaftig Zeftel (Valerie Perrine) and Yasha's Polish Catholic assistant, Magda (Maia Danziger), who tours and performs with him.
-Magda's brother Bolek (Zachi Noy) is an incompetent, and their mother Elzbieta (Shelley Winters) is desperate.
-Magda herself is mentally unstable.

-The great loves of Yasha's life, and the great ambition of his love, are the aristocratic but poor widow Emilia (Louise Fletcher), whom he would marry; and her daughter Halina (Lisa Whelchel), whom he adores as if she were his own.
+Yasha is married to Esther (Linda Bernstein), but he is rarely home in Lublin, and they have not been able to have any children.
+His mistresses included Zeftel (Valerie Perrine) and Magda (Maia Danziger), who tours and performs with him.
+The great loves of Yasha's life are the aristocratic but penurious widow Emilia (Louise Fletcher) and Emilia's daughter Halina (Lisa Whelchel) who he regards as his own daughter.
 Halina is ill and needs medical care, and Emilia knows Yasha will never be able to provide; so she must keep herself free to marry someone who can pay for the medical treatment her daughter needs.

 Yasha's big break looms.
-In addition to demonstrating a Houdini-style escape from a tank of water while shackled, Yasha convinces his manager/impresario Wolsky (Lou Jacobi) that he can fly.
+He convinces his manager/impresario Wolsky (Lou Jacobi) that he can fly.
 Wolsky arranges for a booking at the prestigious Alhambra theatre in Warsaw.
-Yasha anticipates success, but Zeftel arrives unexpectedly and innocently announces she is emigrating to America – to "Buenos Aires" – where a man has promised her work.
+Yasha anticipates success, but Zeftel announces she is emigrating to America – to "Buenos Aires" – where a man has promised her work.
 Yasha knows that Buenos Aires is in Argentina, not America.
 He also knows that the man who is going to take her there is a pimp, who is selling her into sexual slavery.
 To save Zeftel, Yasha performs a special show of magic and card tricks for the pimp and gives him money.